-Wind and biopower projects will remain eligible for incentives under the REIP program for behind the meter projects where annual consumption equals or exceeds expected system output.
-Both technologies will also be eligible for incentives for feasibility studies as defined below.
+Wind will remain eligible for incentives under the REIP program for behind the meter projects where annual consumption by the host site equals or exceeds expected system output.
+Wind will also be eligible for incentives for feasibility studies as defined below.